An interest area

 Future careers, post-grad opportunities

 Communication skills are fundamental to any successful career.
-Many of our graduates go on to work in areas specific to facilitating communication, such as human resource management, labor relations, and conflict negotiation.
+Many of our graduates go on to work in areas specific to facilitating communication or engaging in interactions with others, such as human resource management, labor relations, public relations, nonprofits, and conflict negotiation.

 PASSIONATE ABOUT TEACHING